Skip to content

 • Ensure compliance with drone and aviation standards (CE, IEC, UN38.3): own the documentation that gets a system certified

-• Work directly with mechanical, manufacturing, and software teams on system integration: your PCB must fit the enclosure, survive the vibration profile, and communicate with the firmware
+• Work directly with mechanical, manufacturing, and firmware teams on system integration: your PCB must fit the enclosure, survive the vibration profile, and communicate with the firmware

 • Document test results, specifications, and design decisions that future engineers can build on